This ministry tracks active and inactive members and find ways to get inactive members more involved.

 The Shepherding Committee wants to make sure that all of our members understand how important their gifts are to our mission of Living God's Love.
 Which Gifts do you have?
 Please take a few minutes to take a self-assessment.
 When you have identified your gifts, please sign a copy, and mail it or drop it off at the church office.
 Thank you.

-Click on the "Spiritual Gifts Inventory" button, below.
+Click on the buttons, below.

 EXPLANATION OF THE DIFFERENT SPIRITUAL GIFTS

 Administration: the gift that enables a believer to formulate, direct, and carry out plans necessary to fulfill a purpose.
 Biblical References: I Corinthians 12:28, Acts 14:23.